Monroe County, Florida: Libraries

 The Monroe County Public Library system serves residents of the Florida Keys in five locations: Key West, Big Pine, Marathon, Key Largo, and Islamorada.

 The Monroe County Public Library provides various programs and services to the Monroe County community, including job finding tools.
 There is a program that preserves the history of the Keys for use by customers.
 In 2010 the library worked to digitize historical photographs of the Keys.

 Annual visitors cards can be purchased for $30.
 The library provides access to PCs with internet and word processing capabilities.
 The library also provides free Wi-Fi for all.

 The Monroe County Public Library is served by the Miami-Dade County subregional library of Florida Bureau of Braille and Talking Books Library.

 Economy

-54% of the people in the county work in the tourist industry.
+54% of the people in the county work in the tourism industry.
 In 2016, tourism brought $2.7 billion to the county.